Manuwarra Red Dog Highway

-We are sealing a section of Roebourne-Wittenoom Road, recently renamed Manuwarra Red Dog Highway and previously known locally as Karratha-Tom Price Road to reduce travel times and improve safety.
+We have finished sealing the Stage 3 section of Roebourne-Wittenoom Road, recently renamed Manuwarra Red Dog Highway to reduce travel times and improve safety.

-The project has a strong focus on creating regional employment and opportunities for local businesses, including Aboriginal companies.
+The project has a strong focus on creating regional employment and opportunities for local businesses, including First Nations companies.